Page last updated: 15 May 2025 (website last updated: 15 May 2025)

 WFS committee introduced ‘Target Species’ following the breeding returns for 2015.
 This idea was to provide an incentive for members to breed a particular species in the coming year.
 At that point, waxbill numbers were largely on the rise and the aim was to focus on one species a year (over a rolling three years) that needed extra support.

-The last couple of years, however, have seen such a significant drop in the number of waxbills bred that several species are now under concern.
-It therefore seems inappropriate to focus on a single species.
+The last three years, however, have seen such a significant drop in the number of waxbills bred that several species are now under concern.
+For 2023, it was felt appropriate to focus on a broader range of species.

 - Blue-capped Waxbill